James Smith (footballer, born 1844)

 James Smith (summer 1844 – 20 September 1876) was a Scottish footballer who played for Scotland against England in the first official international match in 1872.
-He was a member of the Queen's Park and South Norwood clubs, and was prominent in the early history of Queen's Park.
+He was a member of the Queen's Park and South Norwood clubs and was prominent in the early history of Queen's Park.

 Early life

-Smith was born in Aberdeen in summer 1844, the son of Robert Smith and Barbara Abercrombie.
+Smith was born in Aberdeen in the summer of 1844, the son of Robert Smith and Barbara Abercrombie.
 His father was the gardener to the Earl of Fife, who was then based at Mar Lodge on Royal Deeside.
 His father was later the head gardener on the Duke's estate at Innes House, near Elgin.
 James Smith then attended Fordyce Academy.